Dashboard Operations

 The Endpoints per Network widget displays discovered SSL

 TLS (Transport Layer Security) and its predecessor SSL (Secure Sockets Layer) are protocols for establishing authenticated and encrypted links between networked computers. endpoints grouped by SSL network.
-The chart represents all discovered endpoints, including:
+The chart represents all discovered endpoints, including:-

 Endpoints where a certificate is currently detected